 The Way We Vote: The Local Dimension of American Suffrage by Alec C. Ewald.
 A must read for students of American elections and election law. --Rick Hasen, Loyola Law School, author of The Supreme Court and Election Law To a degree unique among democracies, the United States has always placed responsibility for running national elections in the hands of county, city, and town officials.
-The Way We Vote explores the causes and consequences of America's localized voting system, explaining its historical development and its impact on American popular sovereignty and democratic equality.
-The book shows that local electoral variation has endured through dramatic changes in American political and constitutional structure, and that such variation is the product of a clear, repeated developmental pattern, not simple neglect or public ignorance.
 Legal materials, statutes and Congressional debates, state constitutional-convention proceedings, and the records of contested Congressional elections illuminate a long record of federal and state intervention in American electoral mechanics.
-Lawmakers have always understood that a certain level of disorder characterizes U.S. national elections, and have responded by exercising their authority over suffrage practices--but only in limited ways, effectively helping to construct our triply-governed electoral system.
+Lawmakers have always understood that a certain level of disorder characterizes U.S. national elections, and have responded by exercising their authority over suffrage practices, but only in limited ways, effectively helping to construct our triply-governed electoral system.

 The Trial of Democracy: Black Suffrage and Northern Republicans, 1860-1910 (Studies in the Legal History of the South).
 The Trial of Democracy: Black Suffrage and Northern Republicans, 1860-1910 (Studies in the Legal History of the South) by Wang Xi (Hardcover - Jun 1997) Following the Civil War, Republicans teamed with activist African Americans to protect black voting rights through constitutional reform.
 This work looks at the forces and mechanisms which led to black suffrage, and follows the issues into the early 20th century.